 The advertisement states that there is accommodation for 30 boarders.
-However, the 1881 census shows that in addition to Clark and his wife there were two other teaching staff in residence (Clark’s son & daughter it appears), two general servants and 12 scholars.
+However, the 1881 census shows that in addition to Clarke and his wife there were two other teaching staff in residence (Clarke’s son & daughter it appears), two general servants and 12 scholars.
 By 1888, it seems, the school may have been accommodating 30 boarders and also educating a number of local boys as day pupils.

 Copies of 3 pieces of work by pupils and an award certificate are known to survive.
 Two drawings appear to be signed C. G. Puddy and are dated 1885 & 1886.
 George A. Puddy (11) appears as one of the scholars on the 1881 census.
 It is possible that this is the same boy or a relative who later came to the school.
 The certificate was awarded to Henry Robert Haines who is also responsible for a decorated handwriting exercise about Christmas.
 Both of these dated 1883.
 We would be grateful for contact from anyone who knows of other surviving work or records from the school, or records from the earlier life of the house.

-Records of 1889 show a William Clark occupying No.1 Catherine Terrace, Sea View Road, it is not clear whether he was still running any kind of school at this address, nor why he vacated Ravensworth House.
-However it seems there is also in existence a record of another Clark as a music teacher at Catherine Terrace.
-This could be William’s daughter Bertha, who is listed as an 18 year old music teacher on the 1881 census.
+Records of 1889 show a William Clarke occupying No.1 Catherine Terrace, Sea View Road, it is not clear whether he did any teaching at this address.
+However Kelly’s Directory of 1889 has a record of Bertha Clarke as “Professor of Music” at 1 Catherine Terrace.
+This is likely to be William’s daughter, who was previously listed as an 18 year old music teacher on the 1881 census.